M-Davies/eye-of-horus/src/scripts/README.md

   -a {create,edit,delete,compare,gesture}, --action {create,edit,delete,compare,gesture}
                         Only one action can be performed at one time:

-                        create: Creates a new user --profile in s3 and uploads and indexes the --face file alongside the ----lock-gestures and --unlock-gestures image files. --name can optionally be added if the name of the --face file is not what it should be in S3.
+                        create: Creates a new user --profile in s3 and uploads and indexes the --face file alongside the ----lock-gestures (OPTIONAL) and --unlock-gestures image files. --name can optionally be added if the name of the --face file is not what it should be in S3.

                         edit: Edits a user --profile account's --face, --lock or --unlock feature.
+If you wish to delete your lock combination, specify --lock DELETE in lieu of entering a combination of gesture types to change your combination to.
 Note: It is not possible to rename a user --profile.
 Please delete your account and create a new one if you wish to do so.

                         delete: Deletes a user --profile account inside S3 by doing the reverse of --action create.

                         compare: Starts streaming and executes the facial comparison library against ALL users in the database.
+Alternatively, you can specify a --face to compare against a --profile's.
+Or you can specify a --profile on it's own to compare the captured face with that profile's stored face.
 You can alter the length of the stream search timeout with --timeout.
-Alternatively, you can specify a --face to compare against a --user's.

                         gesture: Takes a number of --lock OR --unlock images as input for authenticating with the gesture recognition client against the user --profile.

   -f FACE, --face FACE  Path to the jpg or png image file to use as your facial recognition face to compare against when running the kinesis stream
   -l LOCK [LOCK ...], --lock LOCK [LOCK ...]
-                        ABSOLUTE Paths to jpg or png image files (seperated with spaces) to use as the --profile user's lock gesture recognition combination.
-Use with -a edit/create to construct a new combination OR with -a gesture to attempt to authenticate with the matching gestures
+                        ABSOLUTE Paths to jpg or png image files (seperated with spaces) to use as the --profile user's lock gesture recognition combination (OPTIONAL).
+Use with -a edit/create to construct a new combination or to delete an existing one by specifying DELETE in lieu OR with -a gesture to attempt to authenticate with the matching gestures
   -u UNLOCK [UNLOCK ...], --unlock UNLOCK [UNLOCK ...]
                         ABSOLUTE Paths to jpg or png image files (seperated with spaces) to use as the --profile user's unlock gesture recognition combination.
 Use with -a edit/create to construct a new combination OR with -a gesture to attempt to authenticate with the matching gestures
   -n NAME, --name NAME  S3 name of the face image to be uploaded.
 This is what the image will be stored as in S3.
 If not specified, the filename passed to --file is used instead.